-Two decades ago, Lawrence Lessig famously stated that “code is law,” speaking to the importance of computer code as a central regulating force in the Internet age.
-Today, as the usage of algorithms in society is exploding, it is becoming increasingly clear that “algorithms are law.”
-Algorithms have been infiltrating – and increasingly governing – every aspect of our lives as individuals and as a society.
-This necessitates an interdisciplinary effort between computer science and law, aimed at bridging the gap between the performance of algorithmic systems and legal standards.
-Currently, notions like privacy or fairness are formulated as legal doctrines in law, and as mathematical definitions in computer science.
+Tackling these challenges requires an interdisciplinary effort aimed at bridging the gap between ethical, legal and social norms and the performance of algorithmic systems.
+For instance, notions like privacy or fairness, which are formulated as ethical norms and legal doctrines, are increasingly defined as mathematical theorems in computer science.
 Are these formulations compatible?
-How severely does applying a legal standard limit an algorithm's performance?
-Can the algorithm be sufficiently transparent to be evaluated by legal experts?
-These questions are highly relevant to a diverse range of topics including privacy in data analysis, fairness in algorithmic decision-making, duty of care in autonomous driving, free speech in algorithmic content moderation, and free competition in algorithmic pricing.
+How does one reconcile legal and ethical standards with algorithmic performance?
+Could algorithms be sufficiently transparent to be subjected to public and legal oversight?
+How does one design checks and balances for algorithmic governance?
+These questions are highly relevant to a diverse range of topics including privacy in data analysis, fairness in algorithmic decision-making, duty of care in autonomous driving, free speech in algorithmic content moderation, and competition in algorithmic pricing.

 This workshop will bring together researchers and scholars from diverse disciplines, including: computer science, law, ethics, social science and data science.
 Our short-term goal is to identify concrete research problems of joint interest, which will benefit from a collaborative, interdisciplinary approach over the next few years, and to form the necessary connections to tackle them as a community.
 Our long-term goal is to enable decades of legal and ethical thought to inform algorithm design, and the mathematical rigor and power of computer science theory to inform lawmaking.